Shiritai/v2x-research/PDES/README.md

 * **Mechanism Analysis:**
     This is the foundational work for the "Deadlock Avoidance" strategy.
 Its core mechanism is the use of "Null Messages."

     In the simulation, a node (LP) must wait for messages from all its input channels to safely process the next event.
 If a particular channel has no "real" event messages for a long time, the system will deadlock.
-The Chandy-Misra algorithm solves this by sending "Null Messages."
-A null message carries a timestamp (say, $T_{null}$) and makes a promise to the receiver: "I will not send any message on this channel with a timestamp less than $T_{null}$."
+The Chandy-Misra algorithm solves this by sending "Null Messages".
+A null message carries a timestamp (say, $T_{null}$) and makes a promise to the receiver: "I will not send any message on this channel with a timestamp less than $T_{null}$".
 This allows the receiver to advance its "channel clock" and safely process events from other channels, thereby *avoiding* the occurrence of deadlock.

     Although this method was proven to be correct and deadlock-free, in certain topologies (especially those with feedback loops), it can lead to "flooding the system with null messages," generating significant, unnecessary message overhead.

-### 2. Path B: Deadlock Detection and Recovery - 1981 Paper
+### 2.2 Deadlock Detection and Recovery - 1981 Paper

 * **Paper**: [Chandy, K. M., & Misra, J. (1981).
 Asynchronous distributed simulation via a sequence of parallel computations. *Communications of the ACM*, 24(4), 198-205.](https://dl.acm.org/doi/10.1145/358598.358613)

 * **Link**: [https://dl.acm.org/doi/10.1145/358598.358613](https://dl.acm.org/doi/10.1145/358598.358613)

-* **Abstract**: "An approach to carrying out asynchronous, distributed simulation on multiprocessor message- passing architectures is presented.
+* **Abstract**: "An approach to carrying out asynchronous, distributed simulation on multiprocessor message-passing architectures is presented.
 This scheme differs from other distributed simulation schemes because (1) the amount of memory required by all processors together is bounded and is no more than the amount required in sequential simulation and (2) the multiprocessor network is allowed to deadlock, the deadlock is detected, and then the deadlock is broken.
 Proofs for the correctness of this approach are outlined."

 * **Theoretical Explanation:**
     This is the foundational work for the "Deadlock Detection and Recovery" strategy.
 As an alternative to the 1979 paper, this algorithm *allows* the system to enter a deadlocked state.
 It divides the simulation into two phases: